-Vermicomposting is one of the sustainable agriculture practices that follows the principles of organic farming.
+Vermicomposting is one of the sustainable agriculture practices that follow the principles of organic farming.

-It is a natural organic fertilizer prepared by using earthworms that convert organic compounds into manure.
+It is a natural organic fertilizer prepared using earthworms that convert organic compounds into manure.

 It is an environmentally friendly process that converts biodegradable matter into vermicast.

 Vermicast is rich in nutrients that help in plant growth and inhibits harmful microbes in the soil.

 Thus it is called black gold.
 This ideal form of natural manure is easy to make and handle, economical, and rich in nutrients.

 Vermicompost is rich in humus, Nitrogen (2-3 %), Phosphorous ( 1.55-2.25%), Potassium ( 1.85-2.25 %), micronutrients, and other beneficial soil microbes.

 Vermicompost increases the population of nitrogen-fixing bacteria and actinomycetes.